Total Pageviews

 Fun Facts;

 A) The movie Gladiator was not filmed inside the Colosseum even though the director had permission.
-He decided it needed to look newer so built a stand-in Colosseum in Malta plus many of the location shots were computer generated
+He decided it needed to look newer so built a stand-in Colosseum in Malta, plus many of the location shots were computer generated

-But he was never inside the Colosseum as the two never existed simultaneously where he was assassinated 125 years before the gladiator games even started
+But he was never inside the Colosseum as the two never existed simultaneously, where he was assassinated 125 years before the gladiator games even started

-The Colosseum was built with approximately 100,000 cubic meters / 3.5 million cubic feet of travertine limestone that was used for the main pillars, ground floor, external walls, the seats (they no longer exists) plus slabs of travertine were paved into the area to support the outer realm of the building
+The Colosseum was built with approximately 100,000 cubic meters / 3.5 million cubic feet of travertine limestone that was used for the main pillars, ground floor, external walls and the seats

-The Romans built a special road designed to transport the limestone from the quarries of Tivoli ( 32 kms / 20 miles away) to the arena
+Finally the Romans built a special road designed to transport the limestone from the quarries of Tivoli

 Sunday, May 20, 2012